genericmoniker/blog/README.md

 ## Setup

-1. Install Python 3.8+
+1. Install Python 3.10+
-2. Make and activate a virtualenv
+2. Install uv
-3. pip install -r requirements.txt
+3. From the repo root, run `uv sync`
-4. inv -l to see what you can do from there
+4. Run `uv run inv -l` to see what you can do from there
-5. Install pre-commit, then the pre-commit hook with `pre-commit install`
+5. Install the pre-commit hook with `uv run pre-commit install`

 ### Search